cyrichardson/docs-cloud-big-data/api-docs/cloud-bigdata-v2/additional-resources.rst

 Additional resources
 ====================

 We welcome feedback, comments, and bug reports.
-Visit the `Rackspace Product Feedback forum`_.

 Use the following resources to learn more about the |product name| service and API.